danielr-hubblenetwork/sdk/docs/introduction/index.rst

 Port Layer
 ==========

-The Port Layer acts as an abstraction between the Services Layer and RTOS-specific implementations.
+The Port Layer acts as an abstraction between the Service Modules and RTOS-specific implementations.
 It defines an API that simplifies porting the SDK to various RTOS environments beyond those natively supported.